nerdfiles/douadevops/topics.md

 100,000 pounds of cabbage with a wholesale value of $50,000. </p>

 <p>Grower Yury will create Forward Contract and list that Contract
-on the NextExchange.
+on the digital exchange.
 Contract totals a value of $50,000 worth of produced goods redeemable for a discounted enforced future sale. </p>

 <p>Retail Grocers and Individuals can purchase as much of